JosephIsaacTurner/pypaperretriever/paper.md

 All code and documentation for PyPaperRetriever are available on [GitHub](https://github.com/JosephIsaacTurner/pypaperretriever).
 The tool is distributed under the MIT License, allowing for free use, modification, and redistribution.
 Instructions for installation and usage are provided in the README file.

 ## Author Contributions
-JIT conceived the idea for PyPaperRetriever, developed the codebase, and wrote the documentation.
-JIT has used PyPaperRetriever in several research projects and has received positive feedback from collaborators.
+JIT conceived the idea for PyPaperRetriever, developed the codebase, and wrote documentation.
 JIT is the primary author of this paper and takes full responsibility for the content.
+KDT also provided feedback on the tool's design and functionality, contributed to the documentation, and assisted in testing and debugging.

 ## References